 iv) Once the payment is successful, you will get the acknowledgment receipt on your registered email ID and your Annual Membership fee due date will be updated.
 You will be able to view the updated due date immediately under your Profile Tab & receipt can be downloaded from transaction detail tab.

-v) In case the payment has failed for some reason, please contact Ms. Gauri Kothari (Head – Education and Examination) at headee@actuariesindia.org or at 022-62433338 for resolving the problem.
+v) In case the payment has failed for some reason, please contact Ms. Nilima Kadam (Chief Manager) at Nilima@actuariesindia.org or at 022-62433339 for resolving the problem.

 vi) In case the transaction fails after the amount is debited to the card/bank account, the amount will be refunded to the card or bank account normally in 8-10 working days.
-In case of non-refund kindly contact accounts@actuariesindia.org.
+In case of non-refund kindly contact milan@actuariesindia.org